WritingPanda/barbacoa/README.rst

-barbacoa
+Barbacoa
 ========

-An async task manager for Python by the San Antonio Developers Group.
+An async task manager for Python initally written by the San Antonio Developers Group.

-The purpose of this project is to create a replacement for Celery with more meat to it.